Blueberry Cream Cheese Muffins

 - Kitchen Staples – Flour, Sugar, Cinnamon, Butter, Salt, Eggs

-- Cream Cheese – Have at room temperature for easier mixing.
+- Cream Cheese – Have it at room temperature for easier mixing.

 - Vanilla Extract – Make sure you don’t buy artificially flavored vanilla